|

 Target Audience

-are sufficient instructors.
+larger if there are sufficient instructors.

-things.
+activity and learning things.
 Their attention span is short, so no topic should be more than twenty minutes.
-Breaking things up between mental activities,
+Breaking things

-such as learning bird field marks, and physical activities, such as constructing bird feeders maintains interest.
-Remember
+up between mental activities, such as learning bird field marks, and physical activities, such as constructing bird feeders maintains

-that this is our opportunity to sell birding as fun!
+interest.
+Remember that this is our opportunity to sell birding as fun!

 Merit Badge Requirements